sjoerdvankreel/firefly-synth-2/static/Manual.md

 * 8-tap delay line with full control over each taps individual parameters.
 * Per-tap delay time (or bars), level, stereo balance and stereo crossover.
 * Per-tap low and highpass filters.

+#### Feedback delay
+Feedback delay line with time/bars control and feedback amount.<br/>
+Comes with an internal LFO (Mod Rate/Mod Amount controls) that affect the delay time.<br/>
+This works both for when the delay time is specified in seconds or in bars<br/>
+(unlike a matrix-based solution.
+Also possible, but doesn't work for the tempo-synced case).<br/>

+You can optionally enable both a low and a highpass filter.<br/>
+Unlike for the multitap and reverb slots, these filters are not applied to the output signal.<br/>
+Instead for the feedback delay, filters are placed on the feedback path.<br/>
+This allows for some interesting effects but it's also a great way to blow up the delay line with high-resonant filters.<br/>
+Which again is a great use for the panic button.<br/>
+If you need filters applied to the output of the feedback delay instead,
+<br/>you'll have to position (Target) the echo module to somewhere before an FX module.